ashi009/bestroutetb/README.md

   * `--verbose` when set will output the route result for every block.
     Default not set.
   * `--defaultgw` is the gateway for 0.0.0.0/0.

-*Note that*, this script is not complete, as it only analysis the base IP of the block of each APNIC/nonAPNIC delegation.
-But some IPs in a block could be routed to other gateway than its base IP"s (this only affects some nonAPNIC IP blocks, as it overlaps some APNIC IP blocks.)

 ### Updating IP delegation files